-Essential oils are known to help with everything from skin irritations to fighting fleas.
-Lavender is popular for dogs because of its calming effects, and peppermint is thought to stimulate circulation.
+Essential oils safe for dogs are thought to help with everything from skin irritations to fighting fleas.
+Lavender is popular for dogs because of its reported calming effects, for example.

-For example, my dog Sherman suffers from anxiety, so we use lavender to help calm his nerves.
-We add a few drops of lavender to the essential oil diffuser we have in our kitchen to help calm all the dogs when we leave the house.
+My dog Sherman suffers from anxiety, and we’ve had luck using lavender to help calm his nerves.
+We add a few drops of lavender to the essential oil diffuser we have in our kitchen before we leave the house.

 How to use essential oils with your dog